karthik1172/karthik1172/README.md

 ⦾ 🌍  I'm based in India

-⦾ 👀 I’m interested in iOS and web Development.
+⦾ 👀 I’m interested in iOS.

-⦾ 🌱 I’m currently learning SwiftUI, React, Typescript.
+⦾ 🌱 I’m currently learning SwiftUI.

-⦾ 💞️ I’m looking to collaborate on iOS or web development projects
+⦾ 💞️ I’m looking to collaborate on iOS.

 ⦾ 📫 you can reach me by droping a mail at karthik.p.rashinkar@gmail.com